Protest the Hero: Pacific Myth (2015–2017)

-Palimpsest (2017–present)
+Palimpsest (2017–2023)

 On June 6, 2018, the band announced that they were forced to cancel their upcoming summer tour in Europe and Japan, and postpone the recording of their next studio album, due to Rody Walker developing "vocal issues" that might develop into "irreparable damage" if not taken care of.

 A new single titled "The Canary" was released on April 16, 2020, on streaming sites.
 On the same day, the album's title, Palimpsest, along with the track listing and its release date set for June 19 was announced.
 Along with the 10 tracks that are listed for most editions, two bonus tracks called "Gift Horse" and "The Dueling Cavalier" exist that are included in a special vinyl bundle.
 The second single, "From the Sky", was released on May 14, 2020.
 The band modified the release date of the album from June 19 to June 18, 2020, in observance of Juneteenth, and the album was released to pre-order subscribers a day earlier on June 17, 2020.

+In November 2021, Luke Hoskin announced his retirement from touring, although he remains a band member for songwriting and recording purposes.
+Ben Davis of The Kindred was announced as the band's new touring lead guitarist.

+Within (2023-present)

+On June 4th, the band confirmed a new album titled Within would be released on July 17, 2026.
+A single from the new album, "Mouthpiece" released on June 4th on all streaming platforms along with an accompanying music video on Youtube.

+Musical style

+Protest the Hero incorporate complex instrumentation and have been categorized as progressive metal and progressive metalcore.
+They have also incorporated elements of mathcore, melodic hardcore, post-hardcore, thrash metal and skate punk, according to Loudwire.
+The publication stated that the band "pile different styles on top of each other depending on which era you’re examining."
+AllMusic stated that the band's sound was "reminiscent of a combination of Coheed & Cambria, At the Drive-In, and Every Time I Die."